 Worcester Students' Union is run by students, but what does that really mean?
 Well, it’s pretty simple; everything we do at the Union is democratic.
 From big events such as elections, down to individual student campaigns, representing students in every aspect of what we do.

-In this section of the website you can find all the information on how we represent you, how you can make your voice heard and how we hold the university to account.
+In this section of the website you can find all the information on how we represent you, how you can influence the Union, make a change by getting your voice heard and how we hold the university to account.

 The Students' Union is here to make sure that you can make the most out of your degree and one of the key ways we do this is by working in partnership with the University to deliver the student academic representation system.
 Each course has its own set of Course Reps who volunteer their time to champion the needs of the students on their respective courses and there are also Institute Reps who represent students at the Institute level.